shomykohai/askitsu/README.md

 # IMPORTANT

-⚠️ askitsu is migrating to the new Kitsu API (using GraphQL)<br>
+⚠️ askitsu is going trough a rewrite to support the new Kitsu GraphQL API<br>
 Therefore this branch is not currently ready to be used.<br>
-If you with to use the library, please install the `master` branch.
+If you wish to use the library, please install the `master` branch.

 # Key features